Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Houston's games have gone over 44.5 points in four of 11 chances this season.

-- The two teams combine to score 43.2 points per game, 1.3 less than the over/under in this contest.
+- The combined points per game average of the two teams, 43.2, is 1.3 points fewer than Sunday's over/under.

-- The 50.1 points per game these two squads have surrendered to opponents this season are 5.6 more than the 44.5 over/under in this contest.
+- These two squads surrender a combined 50.1 points per game, 5.6 more than this contest's over/under.

-- Colts games this season feature an average total of 47.3 points, a number 2.8 points higher than Sunday's over/under.
+- The Colts and their opponents have scored an average of 47.3 points per game in 2020, 2.8 more than Sunday's total.

-- The 45.1 PPG average total in Texans games this season is 0.6 points more than this game's over/under.
+- In 2020, games involving the Texans have averaged a total of 45.1 points, 0.6 more than the set over/under in this contest.

 Colts stats and trends